MAVNI FEDERAL CLASS ACTION LITIGATION

 The District Court in the Calixto litigation has been informed about the MSSR Waiver Notification.
 A copy of that filing is available through this link.

-Please check back periodically as Fried, Frank, Harris, Shriver & Jacobson LLP (“Fried Frank”), counsel for the Kirwa class and the Nio class, will be adding and updating documents and information found on this Site.
+Please check back periodically as class counsel for the Kirwa class and the Nio class will be adding and updating documents and information found on this Site.

-This website and the materials provided herein are made available by Fried Frank to provide publicly available information regarding the Kirwa and Nio class actions.
-Nothing on this website creates or establishes any attorney client relationships between Fried Frank and any persons or entities.
-Your use of the Site is conditioned on your understanding and acknowledgement that (1) the material and information on the Site is not offered as and does not provide legal advice on any matter and should not be used as a substitute for seeking legal advice, and (2) Fried Frank is not and will not be responsible for any errors or omissions on this website or any action or failure to act in reliance upon information on the Site.
+This website and the materials provided herein are made available by class counsel to provide publicly available information regarding the Kirwa and Nio class actions.
+Nothing on this website creates or establishes any attorney client relationships between class counsel and any persons or entities.
+Your use of the Site is conditioned on your understanding and acknowledgement that (1) the material and information on the Site is not offered as and does not provide legal advice on any matter and should not be used as a substitute for seeking legal advice, and (2) class counsel and site administrators are not and will not be responsible for any errors or omissions on this website or any action or failure to act in reliance upon information on the Site.